 Starting a business as a minor: a checklist

-Even under-18s can start their own business, but there are some important considerations to keep in mind.
-With this checklist, you can make sure that you are fully prepared, and do not miss anything.
+Even under-18s can start their own business, but there are some important things to keep in mind.
+Follow this checklist to make sure that you are fully prepared, and do not miss anything.

 Tip for parents: Are you reading this article because your child is looking to start a business?
 Check out our tips for parents of young entrepreneurs.